LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-07-DTLeftJoins2 copy.md

 Register the CookingContext as a service in Startup.cs using dependency injection where the ConfigureServices method is.
-You can do that by adding this code to the method.
+You can do that by adding this code to the method including Newtonsoft.Json features so we can use json on the client side.
 Go to Startup.cs now.

 ```
 services.AddDbContext<CookingContext>(options =>
     options.UseSqlServer(Configuration.GetConnectionString("DefaultConnection")));
+services.AddControllersWithViews();
+services.AddControllers().AddNewtonsoftJson();
 ```

 Now add these statements to the startup file.